 Membrane Technology

-Ever increasing demands for cleaner water and water reuse as well as for more efficient and sustainable systems will continue to drive a transition towards UF membranes rather than gravity separation.
-Let us know how Innovatreat can help you to achieve your OneWater goals.
+The escalating demands for cleaner water, water reuse, and more efficient and sustainable systems will continue to drive a transition towards MBR technology with UF membranes over gravity separation with conventional filtration.

 Request More Information